Development

 ## style.css

-This the main stylesheet of your page, although you can import more either from local files located in the "static\_path" folder, or from external resources.
+This is the main stylesheet for your page.
+You can also import more styles from local files in the `static_paths` folder or from external resources.

 ## static folder

-In this folder, you can upload additional CSS or JS files, more folders or even other types file.
-This serves as a place to include proprietary libraries or resources such as fonts, icon, images, etc., that are needed for the page rendering.\
+In this folder, you can upload additional CSS or JS files, nested folders, or other file types.
+Use it to include proprietary libraries or resources such as fonts, icons, and images needed to render the page.\

-These files can be used in 2 ways within the Page:
+You can use these files in two ways within the Page:

-1. By being referenced in the `manifest.toml` file, in which case Ubidots will import them appropriately as described in the [Libraries syntax](#libraries-syntax) section.
+1. Reference them in the `manifest.toml` file.
+Ubidots then imports them as described in the [Libraries syntax](#libraries-syntax) section.

 ```